 These are delicious served with buttered home-made wholemeal bread and something salady, but they do need to be made a couple of days in advance so that they can marinate and absorb all the flavours.

-You can watch how to make your own Wholemeal Bread in our Cookery School Video on this page.
+The Delia Online Cookery School: You can watch how to make your own Wholemeal Bread in our video, just click the image to play.

 This recipe is from The Delia Collection: Fish.
 Serves 6

 First of all make the marinade in a saucepan by combining the vinegar, spices, chilli, bay leaves and sugar with 5 fl oz (150 ml) water.

 Bring to boiling point, then simmer very gently for 5 minutes.
 Remove from the heat and leave until cold.
 Next, sprinkle the herrings with the salt and let them drain in a colander for about 3 hours.
 After that, rinse off the salt and dry off any excess moisture with kitchen paper.